 This offense is usually charged along with PC 242 or PC 273.5 when one party prevents another from leaving the room during an argument.

 Under PC 594, vandalism includes defacing, damaging or destroying property that belongs to someone else.
 Courts have consistently ruled that a person is guilty of vandalism even when the defendant destroys his or her own community property.
-In California, "community property" includes almost everything that is acquired by either partner during the time that they are married, regardless of who actually earned the money or purchased the item.
+In California, "community property" includes almost everything that is acquired by either spouse during the time that they are married, regardless of who actually earned the money or purchased the item.

 Here's a common situation: A & B are married in California.
 A is a lazy, worthless deadbeat.
 B works hard every day to bring home food and money to support the family.
 B purchases a TV for the house a week after they get married.
 One day, B gets tired of subsidizing A's lethargic lifestyle and B smashes the TV (that B purchased with the money that B earned).
 B is guilty of vandalism, because the TV was community property regardless of who actually earned the money and paid for it.
+In California, you can be convicted of domestic violence vandalism for breaking your own stuff.

 Dissuading a Witness